See previous ‘This Day in History’ here.

 - He also established Vedic schools for the education of girls and boys of all castes.
 The students of these schools were given free books, clothing, lodging and food, and were taught the Vedas and other ancient scriptures.

-- They also worked for the protection of widows and other social work like providing victims to victims of natural or manmade calamities.
+- They also worked for the protection of widows and other social work like providing relief to victims of natural or manmade calamities.

 - He wrote many books.
 His major contribution is the Satyartha Prakash.
 Other books include the Sanskarvidhi, Rigved Bhashyam, etc.